-- 8.1.
-All individuals have the right to access any information that AUKS holds on them.
-When an individual makes a request to access the information we hold on them, this is called a Subject Access Request. - 8.2.
-Subject access requests can be made to anyone within an organisation and can be made in any format, including in person, via social media or by email.
+- 8.1 All individuals have the right to access any information that AUKS holds on them.
+When an individual makes a request to access the information we hold on them, this is called a Subject Access Request. - 8.2 Subject access requests can be made to anyone within an organisation and can be made in any format, including in person, via social media or by email.
 Organisations have 30 calendar days to respond to valid Subject Access Requests and they must be provided free of charge, unless the request can be deemed as "excessive or manifestly unfounded".
 Before any information is provided, the Systems and Insight Manager will verify the identity of the person making the request.
-For further information, see the Subject Access Request Procedure. - 8.3.
-All requests will be reviewed by the CEO and, if necessary, a Trustee before being released to the requestor.
+For further information, see the Subject Access Request Procedure.